-Some people have conditions that result in fermentation occurring within their body.
+Some people have conditions that result in fermentation occurring within their bodies.
 This can result in naturally elevated BAC levels—even when that person is not drinking.
 The failure to consider evidence that these conditions are present is a mistake police often make.

 The Failure to Wait Before Taking a Breathalyzer Sample

-There is a mandatory waiting period before the police can collect a breath sample for analysis in a DWI case.
+There is a mandatory waiting period before the police can collect a breath sample for analysis in a Minneapolis DWI case.
 This mandatory waiting period serves an important purpose—preventing false positive breath test results.

 There are several ways that you could register a BAC at or above the legal limit due to the police officer’s failure to wait long enough before taking a breath sample.
 The most common issue is that you could still have residual alcohol in your mouth that could throw off the test.
 Waiting long enough could ensure that any residual alcohol in your mouth is gone.

 Another mistake involves allowing you to have something in your mouth or drink something prior to the test.
 There are certain substances—including mouthwash or gum—that can register a false BAC reading.
 If the police do not ensure you avoid eating or drinking before your test, it could lead to an inaccurate result.

 Errors in Field Sobriety Testing for DWI Acquittal in Minneapolis